Rock Bottom

 Tavern & Brothel · Kingston, Jamaica & Tortuga

 Charlotte works at the Kingston location.
-The Tortuga branch is where Adam and Sofia finally kiss in Ch.
+The Tortuga branch is where Adam and Sofia finally kiss in Ep.
 46 — June planned the whole thing.

 The Drunken Wailer operates in at least two locations — Kingston, Jamaica and Tortuga.
-The Kingston branch is where Charlotte works, and where Dunley has been pointing his whole life without quite saying so.
+The Kingston branch is where Charlotte works, and where Dunley Rackham has been pointed his entire life without quite saying so.
 Whatever small thing he carries in his pocket came from there.
-His hand goes to it when he's scared.

 🌹